SonarSource/sonarqube/server/sonar-docs/src/pages/extend/developing-plugin.md

 As an exception, plugins must not package logging libraries.
 Dependencies like SLF4J or log4j must be declared with scope "provided".

 ### Exposing APIs to Other Plugins
-The common use case is to write a language plugin that will allow some other plugins to contribute additional rules (see for example how it is done in SonarJava).
+The common use case is to write a language plugin that will allow some other plugins to contribute additional rules (see for example how it is done for [Java](https://github.com/SonarSource/sonar-java) analysis).
 The main plugin will expose some APIs that will be implemented/used by the "rule" plugins.

 Plugins are loaded in isolated classloaders.
 It means a plugin can't access another plugin's classes.
 There is an exception for package names following pattern `org.sonar.plugins.<pluginKey>.api`.
 For example all classes in a plugin with the key myplugin that are located in `org.sonar.plugins.myplugin.api` are visible to other plugins.